k-ghale/k-ghale/README.md

 - 👋 Hi, I’m Kabin Ghale
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Advance Javscript
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 💞️ I’m looking to collaborate on Full Stack Development
+- 💞️ I’m looking to collaborate on Full Stack Development.
 - 📫 How to reach me : you can mail me at kabinghale1@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: I am a huge football fan.